PhilippeMarcMeyer/vanillaSelectBox/README.md

 ```
 #### History :

-v0.62 : New option: maxOptionWidth set a maximum width for each option for narrow menus
+v0.62 : New option: maxOptionWidth set a maximum width for each option for narrow menus (ellipsis troncature)

 v0.61 : New option: maxSelect, set a maximum to the selectable options in a multiple choice menu